-7. Monitoring
+2.7.
+Monitoring

-The Company performs monitoring on its execution arrangements by evaluating executed orders, in order to identify any deficiencies and the need for any amendment(s), taking into consideration factors described in its Best Execution Policy.
+The Company performs monitoring on its execution arrangements by evaluating executed orders, in order to identify any discrepancies and the need for any amendment(s), taking into consideration factors described in its Best Execution policy.
 The Company's Brokerage department performs the monitoring and relevant records are kept by the Company.

-The above mentioned monitoring procedure is reviewed by the Company's control functions, namely the compliance and internal audit functions, that report directly to the Company's Board of Directors, at least on an annual basis.
+The above mentioned monitoring procedures is reviewed by the Company's control functions, namely the compliance and internal audit functions, that report directly to the Company's Board of Directors, at least annually.

-8. Data or tools relating to the quality of execution, including any data published under Delegated Regulation (EU) 2017/575 [RTS 27]

-The Company utilizes reliable sources of market data (including Bloomberg) in relation to the quality of the execution obtained for the clients.

-9. Output of a consolidated tape provider (where applicable).
+- 2.8.
+Data or tools relating to the quality of execution, including any data published under Delegated Regulation (EU) 2017/575 [RTS 27] - The Company utilises reliable sources of market data (including Bloomberg) in relation to the quality of the execution obtained for the clients. - 2.9.
+Output of a consolidated tape provider (where applicable)